 Also atop these towers were two 100,00-candlepower course lights pointing up and down the airway.
 These course lights were color-coded with green signifying an adjacent airfield and red meaning no airfield.
 The course lights flashed a Morse Code letter identifier signifying the beacon's sequence along a particular 100-mile segment.

-Emergency airfields were created every 15 to 20 miles along the route; these were commonly on privately owned property where a farmer was paid to keep a portion of his land clear for such purpose.
+Emergency airfields were created every 15 to 20 miles along the route; commonly on privately owned property where a farmer was paid to keep a portion of his land clear for such a purpose.